Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/sculpting/introduction.rst

    General drawing options.

-Selection masking
+Selection mask
-   *Sculpt Mode* in *Grease Pencil* allows to select strokes to restrict the effect of the sculpting to only certain areas of your drawing.
+   *Sculpt Mode* in *Grease Pencil* allows to select strokes to restrict the effect of the sculpting tools to only certain areas of your drawing.

    You can use the selection tools in the Toolbar for quick selections.

    You can restrict sculpting only on the selected strokes with the selection mask button (stroke mask icon).